Implementing a Custom Low Stock Activity

 Add the Language Key to Language.properties

-Add the language key and its value to a Language.properties file within our module:
+Add the language key and its value to a Language.properties file within the module:

 See Localizing Your Application for more information.

 Congratulations!
-You now know the basics for implementing the CommerceLowStockActivity
+You now know the basics for adding a new low stock activity to Liferay by implementing the CommerceLowStockActivity